 "That neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor ANYTHING ELSE in ALL CREATION, will be able to separate us from the love of God that is in Christ Jesus."

-I know this because last year I went through hell and back after losing Sparrow.
-It was the darkest, saddest, most faith-shaking season I've ever experienced and through it all, he never left me.
+Last year, I went through hell and back after losing Sparrow.
+It was the darkest, saddest, most faith-shaking season I've ever experienced but through it all, he never left me.
 He walked with me through my grief, my anger, my sorrow, my questioning, my depression, my unbelief, and most of all, my fear of ever trusting him again.
 He was big enough for all of it.
 He peeled back layers and exposed deep wounds still in need of healing.
 He gently lanced the cysts filled with the puss of sin and unforgiveness.
 He cleansed my spirit and bound up my wounds.
-Through that ordeal, I learned that his grace and love are bigger than I can imagine.
+I learned an invaluable truth from that situation: his grace and love are bigger than I can imagine.
 They are all encompassing and readily available to me as I stumble through this life.
 Because of this knowledge, I know that whatever unknown comes our way, he will provide everything we need and will walk with us every step of the way - the hard, the scary, the sad.

 I can't fathom not having each of my girls home with me.
 I can't even comprehend my life without them.
 Were their needs beyond anything for which I was prepared?
 Absolutely.
 Have I been scared out of my mind since getting home?
 Without a doubt.
 But I would never, ever in a million years trade any of it.
 I love my girls with everything that I am.
 I'm not a perfect mom, but each and every day I strive to love them with the love of Christ.
 We soldier on knowing that he will meet us exactly where we are.
 He will never leave us.
 And that is what makes saying YES worth everything.